ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/with-survey/ubuntu/README.md

 </div>
 </br>

-# Docker Setup Project Service - Stand Alone
+# Docker Setup Project Service - With Survey

 Expectation: By diligently following the outlined steps, you will successfully establish a fully operational Project application setup, including both the portal and backend services.